 Prepare a Brief Introduction

 Consider how you want to introduce yourself.
-Keep in mind that employers want to get to know YOU, so don’t be afraid to show your personality, express your interest, and engage in conversation.
-Your interactions with employers should be conversational, so say hello and introduce yourself by name and often the employer will introduce themselves too.
+Remember that employers want to get to know YOU, so don’t be afraid to show your personality, express your interest, and engage in conversation.
+Your interactions with employers should be conversational, so say hello and introduce yourself by name, and often the employer will introduce themselves too.
 Then you can share a little of your introduction with them.
-You don’t want it to be scripted; the goal is to have talking points so that you have some ideas before the fair of what you want to discuss with the employers you approach.
+You don’t want it to be scripted; the goal is to have talking points to have some ideas before the fair of what you want to discuss with the employers you approach.
 Some of the things you may want to include are:

 - Class (first year, sophomore, junior, senior)

 - Opportunities you seek